 This sad message comes through loud and clear in Jeremy Finer and Shane MacGowan’s “Fairytale of New York.”
 The 1987 hit performed by MacGowan and the late Kirsty MacColl, has been among the Top 20 Christmas songs for years.
 Some say that it is so loved because it is more emotionally “real” than most of the sentimental Christmas songs.
 But emotional reality doesn’t have to be full of despair and wasted opportunity.
 It is just as “real” to have joy and to have abundant life!

 Last Christmas The Stream published an article that I wrote about “Fairytale of New York.”
-Admittedly, I love The Pogues and wanted to share what I think is a deeply moving song.
+Admittedly, I love and wanted to share this deeply moving song.
 But I also wanted to contrast MacGowan’s Christmas scene of broken relationships and wasted lives with the promise and power that is described in so many Christmas carols when we bother to actually listen to the words.

 I wrote “Christmas Song for the Lost and Broken,” addressing MacGowan and MacColl as if they themselves are the man and woman in the song, I said: